PowerPizza/Backup-180/readme.md

 * Only for Linux or Termux.
 * No GUI available.
 * You have to manually open the `settings.conf` file and edit it properly.
+* Time take by this script to backup the files, depends upon number of files you have in your device.
+* If backing up large files so programs may seems stuck since copying file is a background process so be patience.